Shopify/shopify_app/docs/Quickstart.md

 $ heroku git:remote -a name
 ```

-now we need to let git know where the remote server is so we'll be able to deploy later
+Now we need to let git know where the remote server is so we'll be able to deploy later

 web:
 ```sh